-The results of the last actuarial valuation undertaken as at 31 March 2007 are summarised in the Actuarial Statement included in the Fund's Annual Report.
+The results of the last actuarial valuation undertaken as at 31 March 2007 are summarised in the Actuarial Statement included on pages 42 and 43 of the Annual Report.
 Employers' contributions are then set taking into account the results of the valuation and the Funding Strategy for the Fund, which is also included in the Annual Report.
 The key elements in this process are: